SolastalgiaUSA/solastalgiausa.github.io/_posts/2016-12-04-dakota-access-denied.md

 >CANNON BALL, N.D. — The secretary of the Army Corps of Engineers told Standing Rock Sioux Chairman Dave Archambault II Sunday that the current route for the controversial Dakota Access pipeline will be denied.

->Archambaut told NBC News after he heard the decision that he was "thankful that there were some leaders in the federal government that realized that something is not right even though it's legal."
+>Archambault told NBC News after he heard the decision that he was "thankful that there were some leaders in the federal government that realized that something is not right even though it's legal."

 >”This is something that will go down in history and I know that it's a blessing for all indigenous peoples," he said.